Revolutionary Girl Utena: Plot

-Revolutionary Girl Utena is divided into three story arcs: the "Student Council Saga" (episodes 1–12), the "Black Rose Saga" (episodes 13–24), and the "Akio Ohtori Saga" (episodes 25–39).
+Revolutionary Girl Utena is divided into three story arcs: the "Student Council Saga" (episodes 1–12), the "Black Rose Saga" (episodes 13–24), and the "Apocalypse Saga" (episodes 25–39).

 As a child, Utena Tenjou was given a rose-engraved signet ring by a traveling prince, who promised her that they would one day meet again.
 Inspired by the encounter, Utena vowed to one day "become a prince" herself.
 Years later, a teenaged Utena is a student at Ohtori Academy, an exclusive boarding school.
 She finds herself drawn into a sword dueling tournament with the school's Student Council, whose members wear signet rings identical to her own.
-Victors of the duel become "engaged" to Anthy Himemiya, a mysterious student known as the "Rose Bride" who is said to possess the "power to revolutionize the world".
-Utena emerges victorious in her first duel; obliged to defend her position as the Rose Bride's fiancée, she decides to remain in the tournament in order to protect Anthy from those who seek the power of the Rose Bride for themselves.
+The duelists compete to win the hand of Anthy Himemiya, a mysterious student known as the "Rose Bride" who is said to possess the "power to revolutionize the world".
+Utena emerges victorious in her first duel; obliged to defend her position as the Rose Bride's fiancée, she remains in the tournament to protect Anthy from those who seek the power of the Rose Bride for themselves.

-After dueling and achieving victory over the Council, Utena is confronted by Souji Mikage, a student prodigy who uses his powers of persuasion and knowledge of psychology to manipulate others into becoming duelists.
-Mikage aims to kill Anthy in order to install Mamiya Chida, a terminally ill boy, as the Rose Bride.
+After dueling and achieving victory over the council, Utena is confronted by Souji Mikage, a student prodigy who uses his powers of persuasion and knowledge of psychology to manipulate others into becoming duelists.
+Mikage aims to kill Anthy to install Mamiya Chida, a terminally ill boy, as the Rose Bride.
 Utena defeats each of Mikage's duelists, and ultimately Mikage himself.
 Following his defeat, Mikage vanishes from Ohtori Academy, and the denizens of the school seemingly forget that he ever existed.
 It transpires that Akio Ohtori, the school's chairman and Anthy's brother, was using Mikage as part of a plot to obtain the "power of eternity".
 Mamiya was in truth a disguised Anthy, who assisted Akio in his manipulation of Mikage.